Dental Therapy and Hygiene (BSc)

 - Either three A-levels at grade B or above.
 One of these must be a biological based subject (Biology, Human Physiology and Health) and excludes General Studies

-- Pass the Welsh Baccalaureate Advanced Diploma to include grades BB, one of which should be Biological Science
+- Grade A in the Core, plus include grades BB at A-Level, one of which should be Biological Science

 - A nationally recognised dental nursing qualification Level 3 (or equivalent) plus two A-level grade Bs one of which must be in a biological based subject (see above)